bls/node-sane-fs/README.md

 # @sane/fs

-Promisified 'fs' API, for typescript.
+Promisified 'fs' API, for TypeScript.

 Just import it and use it like the regular 'fs' module.